shalevohad/AeroDebrief/README.md

 Whether you're conducting after-action reviews, training sessions, or just want to relive your missions, AeroDebrief provides the tools you need.

+* ## Notes and limitations
+- AeroDebrief only receives voice and metadata exposed over the network by an SRS-style server.
+That means you must be participating in or connected to a multiplayer session using an external voice relay (SRS) or equivalent.
+- AeroDebrief does not hook into or read DCS' internal IPC or in-sim radio system.
+- Privacy: respect the rules and consent of servers and pilots before recording or analysing voice communications.
 ---

 ## System Architecture